ShaheenHossain/eagle-12.1/doc/reference/guidelines.rst

 Subdirectories can also be created to structure the 'package' (see web module for more details).
 The same logic should be applied for the templates of JS widgets (static XML files) and for their styles (scss files).
-Don't link data (image, libraries) outside Eagle ERP: do not use an URL to an image but copy it in the codebase instead.
+Don't link data (image, libraries) outside Eagle: do not use an URL to an image but copy it in the codebase instead.

 Concerning *wizards*, naming convention is the same of for python models: